crowdfavorite/css-grid/README.md

 		</div>
 	</div>

-Simply append the offset class with the number of columns to the left youâ€™re wanting to offset. n.b.
+Simply append the offset class with the number of columns to the left you're wanting to offset. n.b.
 Nested offsets are not supported.

 ### Grid Overlay